franckklotz/Robotic-Ventilator/README.md

 the electronic is designed to have a main microprocessor, based on arduino or particle.io.

-Arduino is well available, but the particle board have the capacity to update remotely. ( a plus during development, but a risk once running with real patient .
+Arduino is well available, but the particle board have the capacity to update remotely. ( a plus during development, but a risk once running with real patient ).

 the arduino selected was https://www.pololu.com/product/2188

 The microprocessor board drives a 4988 stepper motor driver https://www.pololu.com/product/1182 that is controlled usind 2 pin, direction, and pulse for "speed" .
 This pulse needs to be managed to reach setup speed from medic team, and can also be managed to have "S" curve for inspiration and expiration.

 of course, stepper motor needs to have a "zero" this could be achieved by "returning" the motor to zero and have it "mechanically" stopped, or adding a sensor for position zero and monitor this position "zero" for each positive pressure to patient.
+The flexibility can only by achieved using a Stepper motor.

 To improve a little bit more the system, and to have the pressure setup, we wanted to use Athmospheric pressure monitor based on the bosch 280 https://www.adafruit.com/product/2652 . this will allow us to compare ambiant pressure with pressure to AMBU exhaust and manage the stepper motor accordingly, using a PID loop . ( also, with bypass to ensure minimum respiration setup by DRs )

 # UI / UX interface

+to have a User Experience, User Interface able to replicate what the medical team is used, we selected 2 option.

+1 - using a 7.00 inch touch screen
+2 - using a smaller 3.2 inch touch screen to save cost and have more availability

+the 7.00 screen is https://www.robotshop.com/ca/fr/affichage-lcd-tactile-7-nextion-hmi.html from Nextion the 3.20 screen is https://www.robotshop.com/ca/fr/affichage-lcd-tactile-hmi-32-nextion.html also from Nextion

+this system is for rapid deveolpement and provide a free "HMI" intreface, and also all code to interface to Arduino and other microprocessor board.

+you can download the software to design HMI from nextion at https://nextion.tech/

+there is also a cheaper version from China, but not available out of China.

 # Software